 1 What is power of attorney?

 Nobody wants to think about a time in their future when they won’t be able to make their own decisions.
-It can also be a difficult subject to bring up with an older relative, but it’s something that everyone should think about.
+It can also be a difficult subject to bring up with an older person, but it’s something that everyone should think about, especially if you see that the health of one or both parents or another close relative is beginning to deteriorate.

-However, if your relative’s situation is complicated – for example if they need long-term help or have multiple accounts – the best way to manage their finances will be by organising power of attorney.
-Your relative needs to set this up themselves, while they are still capable of making their own decisions and can understand what they are doing.
+The best way to manage a loved one's finances is by organising power of attorney.
+Your relative needs to set this up themselves and while they can still make their own decisions and can understand what they are doing.
+This is why it’s particularly important to get a power of attorney in place sooner rather than later.

-As there is no power of attorney applicable to the entire UK, instead this guide contains information for power of attorney in England and Wales.
+There is no one power of attorney applicable across the UK, so this article contains information for power of attorney in England and Wales.
 If your relative lives in Northern Ireland or Scotland, see Power of attorney in Northern Ireland or Power of attorney in Scotland.

 What can power of attorney do?

-Power of attorney (POA) allows your relative to choose someone else to deal with third parties on their behalf, for example banks or the local council.
+Power of attorney (POA) allows your relative to choose someone else to deal with third parties, such as banks or the local council, on their behalf.
 Certain types of powers of attorney go further, allowing your relative to choose someone else to make decisions on their behalf, should they be unable to do so in the future.

 A power of attorney can be put in place by your relative at any time, as long as they are capable of making their own decisions (have ‘mental capacity’) at the time the document is signed.